QB64-Phoenix-Edition/InForm-PE/docs/Stack.md

 # Stack Library

-The `Stack` library provides a generic stack implementation for QB64-PE.
+The `Stack` library provides a generic stack implementation.
 It supports storing various data types and automatically resizes itself as needed.

 ## Usage